Skip to Content

 The NPS also uses the same classifications of ebikes as noted above.
 They state that parks may limit certain class use to comply with state law.
 Or, to ensure the safety of park visitors.

+HOWEVER!
 Before heading to a national park with your bike, do yourself a favor and check its website for any updates.
+Since ebikes are still an emerging trend, laws and rules are still changing quite frequently.

 Benefits of eBikes